Call Or Text:

 2. Embracing “Ugly” Produce

-Traditionally, fruits and vegetables that do not meet certain aesthetic standards are often deemed too “ugly” to eat.
+Traditionally, fruits and vegetables that do not meet certain aesthetic standards are often deemed as inedible ugly food waste.
 Farmers and retailers are keenly aware of this standard among consumers, and so tons of food products are discarded before they ever reach the shelves.
 This practice contributes significantly to the food waste problem, yet these items are just as nutritious and flavorful as their picture-perfect counterparts.

 what are solutions to food waste